tanim0la/cairo-tutorial/content/cairo-integers.md

 ### felt252 has no overflow and underflow protection

-Unlike Solidity 0.8.0 or higher, Cairo does not bake in overflow and underflow protection for `felt252`.
+Unlike Solidity 0.8.0 or higher, Cairo does not built in overflow and underflow protection for `felt252`.
 To demonstrate this, create a new project `scarb new numbers`.
 Then replace the generated code in `lib.cairo` with the following code:

 ```rust
 #[starknet::interface]